aexol-studio/axolotl/Readme.md

 ## 😮 What?

 Axolotl is a framework overlord/wrapper to forget about type-casting and looking into schema.
 With it you can just forget about those 😉
-- models generate runtime on dev
+- ⚙️ models generate runtime on dev providing type safety
-- you can generate more files runtime in your adapter
+- 🏃 migrate between different GraphQL Servers
+- 🧐 write your own adapters for different purposes
+- 😂 easy to setup,start and integrate
+- 🫡 from GraphQL Editor and Aexol teams
+- 🪦 No RIP we will maintain forever

 ## 🫠 How?

 Axolotl provides type-safety and it is up to you to choose an adapter (or write your own).
 And develop your GraphQL thing super-fast.
 How it runs it depends what framework you choose under the hood.
-I am starting with `stucco` adapter which is Golang compiled backend running in TS

 ### With stucco